Noisy quantum state redistribution with promise and the Alpha-bit: Quantum state redistribution with promise

 We will now construct a reversible protocol $\cP_2$ for a reversed task where Alice, Bob and Reference start with the state $\Psi^y_{RABC}$ shared between Reference ($R$), Bob ($BC$) and Alice ($A$) and end with a state $\Phi'^y_{RABC}$ shared between Reference ($R$), Bob ($B$) and Alice ($AC$) such that $\Phi'^y \in \ball{3\eps_1+5\eps_2}{\Psi^y}$.
 Further, Bob knows $y$ and Alice is unaware of it.
 It can be verified that reversing this protocol leads to the desired protocol $\cP$.

-The construction of the protocol $\cP_2$ directly follows from the construction given in \cite[Theorem 1]{AnshuJW17SR} and the operator $\Pi^*_{AC}$ constructed above.
-The difference is that Bob (who is the sender in the protocol $\cP_2$) applies a unitary given by Uhlmann's Theorem (Fact \ref{uhlmann}) conditioned on the input $y$ and Alice performs a coherent version of the quantum hypothesis testing measurement using the operator $\Pi^*_{AC}$.
-The analysis of the protocol and the proof of correctness follow similarly.
+The construction of the protocol $\cP_2$ directly follows from the construction given in \cite[Theorem 1]{AnshuJW17SR} and the operator $\Pi^*_{AC}$ constructed above. {In more details, the protocol is composed of a convex-split step and a quantum hypothesis testing step (also termed as the position-based decoding).
+In the convex-split step, Bob (who is the sender in the protocol $\cP_2$ and is aware of $y$) applies a measurement conditioned on the input $y$ which has

+outcomes.
+Each outcome determines a register $C$ on Alice's side with which the registers $RA$ are properly correlated.
+If Alice knew the outcome, she would be able to output the correct quantum state.
+Instead of sending the outcome, Bob communicates partial information about the outcome.
+This is done in a manner that Alice is uncertain about only outcomes of Bob.
+To estimate the correct outcome with small error, Alice performs the quantum hypothesis testing measurement using the operator $\Pi^*_{AC}$.
+Overall, Bob manages to save in communication, with a small increase in error at Alice's end.} The analysis of the protocol and the proof of correctness follow \cite[Theorem 1]{AnshuJW17SR}.

 If the register $A$ is trivial, then the desired bound is obtained through a protocol $\cP_3$ where Alice does not perform any quantum hypothesis testing.
 The analysis of the protocol follows from the protocol for quantum state splitting given in \cite{ADJ14}. \end{proof}